coconutlulz/docs/blogs/captain-log.md

 We believe that the tools should be totally out of our way and because of that, the software we build has special limitations and requirements.
 The first thing is that a piece of software should enable good practices in the user, in such a way that if the software is eliminated, the user can still use the good practices in his daily life and all the data created and used by the software is still usable by the user.

-User's data is solely his own and he must have absolute control over it.
+User's data is **solely his own** and he must have absolute control over it.
 By default, all data is stored on user's devices and can be easily seen by the user in its entirety.
-The user might decide to store the data somewhere else (eg: cloud storage) The user should know where that data is located and is free to change his own past data (eg: he might want to redact sensitive data).
+The user might decide to store the data somewhere else (eg: cloud storage).
+The user should know where that data is located and is free to change his own past data (eg: he might want to enrich past events, or redact sensitive data).

 The conclusion that comes from the previous ideas is that it's highly preferable to store the data in human readable text files, than in a binary database, even with the risk of an acceptable performance loss.
-A good compromise can be that the "the only source of truth" is the readable text file, but a specialized converter translates the text into a performant structure in a database, from time to time and the application uses the optimized database.
+A good compromise can be that the "the only source of truth" are still the readable text files, but a specialized converter translates the text into an efficient binary structure, from time to time and the application uses the optimized structure.

 Our software must work offline just as normal as online, because we have no central servers that dictate the behaviour of our apps.
 But we understand that Cloud Services are important for specific usecases so the user should be able to use them without limitation.